 Seattle was glorious in pre-summer warmth…gardens in full bloom and vistas of the Cascades at every bend.
 It is little wonder that my planned weekend stay in Seattle back in 1992 turned into three weeks!

 Annie brought in an old exquisite hair sash from Jaceltenango, Guatemala which had been sold to her by a weaver from Laos many years ago in midwest USA…how these wonderful weavings get around!
 John brought some of his ply-split work to show as well.
 I haven’t been able to find John’s website but he has some Youtube videos on his Takadai work….it’s a lovely process to watch.

 I can just imagine Braids 2016 in this corner of the US.
 It’s going to be HUGE!!

 Did you guess Austin, Texas?
 And that was not the only display at the airport.
 The Weavers and Spinners Society of Austin had an exhibit there too aptly entitled ”Flying Shuttles”.
 I had met seven of the weavers who had things on display ranging from felted sculptures to basketry to wall hangings to wearable fabrics to ply-split braided jewelry.
-Three of these talented ladies took my class.
+Three of these talented ladies later wove with me.

-I taught a two-day class on Complementary-Warp Pick-Up with some new faces as well as returning students.
+I wove Complementary-Warp Pick-Up with some new faces as well as returning students.
 It s my third visit to Austin and third stay with Eileen and Guy.
-I had eight weavers aged from 18 to 79 producing sweet bands decorated with pick-up patterns.
-Eileen and Guy’s park-like back yard perched above a pretty creek along with a Saturday evening symphony concert made this a perfect venue in which to wind down at the end of my US spring tour.
+Eight weavers came aged from 18 to 79 producing sweet bands decorated with pick-up patterns.
+Eileen and Guy’s park-like back yard perched above a pretty creek along with a Saturday evening symphony concert made this a perfect venue in which to wind down at the end of my trip.

 And then it was…..Hello Sydney!!